-Watson, K, Chang, E & Johnson, A 2012, 'The efficacy of complementary therapies for agitation among older people in residential care facilities: a systematic review', JBI Database of Systematic Reviews and Implementation Reports, vol. 10, no. 53, pp. 3414-3486.View/Download from: Publisher's site
+Watson, K, Chang, E & Johnson, A 2012, 'The efficacy of complementary therapies for agitation among older people in residential care facilities: a systematic review', JBI Library of Systematic Reviews, vol. 10, no. 53, pp. 3414-3486.View/Download from: Publisher's site

 Watson, K & McNally, S 2013, 'Understanding the ageing process : pharmacology and complementary therapies' in Caring for Older People in Australia Principles for Nursing Practice, pp. 171-202.

 In recognition that clinical competencies and ?issues? do not occur in isolation, the text integrates the most up-to-date multidisciplinary research and policy with the practical realities of caring for older people.

 Watson, KM 2013, 'Complementary therapies' in Living with Dementia A Practical Guide for Families and Personal Carers, Australian Council for Educational.

 The book's contributors represent academics, practicing nurses, aged care professionals, and family advocates.